 Once the situation stabilizes, you should speak to a pedestrian injury accident lawyer as soon as possible to learn about your legal options.

 If you were a pedestrian who was struck by a vehicle and we handle your case, our pedestrian accident attorneys can help you with day-to-day issues such as finding doctors, fixing or replacing your vehicle, and dealing with persistent insurance adjusters.

-An experienced Glen Oaks personal injury attorney will explain your rights after a serious injury, allowing you to make educated decisions.
+A Glen Oaks personal injury attorney will explain your rights after a serious injury, allowing you to make educated decisions.

-Does My Insurance Cover Me If I Get Hit by A Car in Glen Oaks?
+Does My Insurance Cover Me If I Get Hit By a Car in Glen Oaks?

-If you have health insurance through your employer, or you pay for your health insurance on your own. your health coverage will pay for the initial medical treatment you receive.
+If you have health insurance through your employer, or you pay for your health insurance on your own, your health coverage will pay for the initial medical treatment you receive.
 It is important to receive treatment.

 Hit-and-run drivers often are involved in pedestrian accidents.
 If the driver who hit you did not have insurance or was a hit-and-run driver and was not identified, then the uninsured motorist coverage in your auto insurance should pay for your injuries.

 Seeking a Financial Recovery From the At-Fault Driver

 If a motorist caused your pedestrian accident injuries and your expenses exceed the limits of your PIP insurance policy, you may need to file a claim against the at-fault driver’s insurance and seek to recover compensation through a pedestrian accident claim.